-Here’s our list of the top 8 product management blogs (and often newsletters) that we find accessible, entertaining and useful.
-In no particular order.
+Here’s our list of the top 8 product management blogs (and often newsletters) that we, at Feature Upvote, find accessible, entertaining and useful.

 Elezea is a blog and newsletter by Rian van der Merwe.
 He’s a product manager with a background in user experience design.
 He also wrote Making It Right: Product Management For A Startup World.

 Van der Merwe’s newsletter is both personal and thoughtful, with succinct article descriptions.
 Selected articles are either about product management, or broader tech issues.

 Van der Merwe sometimes goes off piste in the section ‘Final Thoughts’ to tell us about his thoughts on jazz and summer reading, which is nice and makes him feel a bit like a friend.

 - Also interesting: He runs The world’s smallest product management community

 Julie Zhuo is product design VP at Facebook and author of The Making of a Manager.
 She’s particularly strong on improving relationships with other people (and with yourself).
 For example, articles include: ‘The meta-conversation: A technique to get your most frustrating conversations unstuck’ and ‘How to talk about yourself in the best possible way’.

 Zhou has an easy conversational style, as well as being strong on actionable insights.

 Got the negative-vibes team?
 Try this: “Hey, does anyone else feel like we always end our discussions on a bummer note?
 We’ll start talking about problems, but instead of brainstorming solutions or getting excited about the changes we could make, we devolve into why everything sucks.”